Peta’s impact at a business level has the potential to show the world how FK delivers design excellence.

-As an associate, she ensures that the practice’s standard for design excellence is maintained across all areas of the firm, and that work is delivered in line with the FK brand.
+As an Associate Principal, she ensures that the practice’s standard for design excellence is maintained across all areas of the firm, and that work is delivered in line with the FK brand.
 By strategically placing the practice within new and already established sectors, she identifies new project opportunities, whilst continuing to build off the trust earned from longstanding client relationships.

 Leading the marketing team, Peta oversees business development strategy and sector analysis, the pitching and bidding for new work, as well as publicity and public relations for corporate and project milestones.
 In this way, she is a key contributor to most projects from initial pitch to completion, including landmark projects such as 32 Smith Street in Parramatta, Paragon in Melbourne, and Midtown Centre in Brisbane, among others

 Peta brings to her role a decade of industry experience along with a background in professional communications.
 Studies in journalism and experience working in PR and advertising led to finding her niche in marketing within the architecture industry.

 Her early involvement with Fender Katsalidis began with establishing the practice’s marketing collateral and asset libraries.
 This led to launching FK’s social media channels and managing its digital content.
 After successfully publishing the FK compendium, Peta’s role evolved to guiding the company through a complete rebrand, and then to consolidation and evolution of that brand to align with the new business structure.